switch2osm/switch2osm/serving-tiles/updating-as-people-edit.md

 That has created a directory ".osmosis" in "/var/lib/mod_tile" with details of the last imported data.

-One one ssh session to the server run:
+On one ssh session to the server run:

     tail -f /var/log/tiles/run.log